New York Jets 2013 Mock Draft: The Smartest Pick New York Can Make at Every Spot

-In 2012, Hughes had four 100-yard games receiving, carried the ball twice for 48 yards and participated in three special teams plays.
+In 2012, Davis had four 100-yard games receiving, carried the ball twice for 48 yards and participated in three special teams plays.
 ACC coaches recognized Hughes' versatility by voting him honorable mention All-ACC.

 Since he catches more with his hands than with his body, Davis makes plucking balls out of the air look easy.
 His fluid body control makes this look easy.

 After the catch, his size helps him break tackles.
 He doesn't accelerate quickly but can get deep if he gets room to accelerate.

 Davis has the makings of a big-play receiver whose size and hands give him the potential to make many a clutch play downfield.

 5. Brian Winters: OT, Kent State